pixelass/pixelass/README.md

 **Captain** is more than just software.
 It's a tool designed to make AI technology accessible, transparent, and ethical.
 Our mission with Captain is to empower people to use AI responsibly and creatively, while your data remains private.

-As someone who merges AI with web technology, I focus on making Captain user-friendly and effective.
+I focus on making Captain user-friendly and effective.
 We aim to keep Captain at the forefront of technological advancements, making it a practical tool for anyone that has access to a computer.

 **I am dedicated to innovation, learning, and responsible technology use.
 Join us in exploring the possibilities of AI.**